What to consider when hiring freelancers

 So why would you want the freelancer who is clutching at your project as their latest practice round?
 Hiring freelancers that know what they are doing is paramount.

 The assumption that the software can do the heavy lifting forgets that the operator makes all the difference.
 By lumping everyone who can write a sentence in the box with the copywriters means you don’t care what you communicate, you simply care that it happens.

 Don’t risk your business to such vague ideas of what creative skills look and feel like.

-cheap work contains hidden costs
+Cheap work contains hidden costs

 Freelance work is not only about being able to regurgitate what is already out there.
 You want someone that stands out to your customers and makes you competitive, right?
-But we all know the cheap freelance work attracts issues with IP infringement and plagiarism.
+But we all know the cheap freelance work can attract issues with IP infringement and plagiarism.
 This can be a huge expense if it’s not caught in time.

 Plus, compliance and best practice can dictate the terms of the freelance work.
 For example, you want someone that understands medical writing guidelines, legal aspects of the industry, financial best practice or governance if you plan to release work in these industries.
-We all know the ATO, the law or the government don’t take ignorance as a suitable defence.
+We all know the ATO, the law or the government don’t take ignorance as a suitable defense.
 Hiring freelancers that are professional minimises your risk.

 The time taken to get work done is also an issue.
 Do you really want to wait for someone to read the internet on your particular field, put something together and hope they got it right?

 And let’s not forget the joy of having to get things redone.
 I knew a web development freelancer who began his career by redoing the websites, apps and other associated pieces of digital marketing that had been done cheaply.
 Security risks, poorly done code, basic WordPress modified over tweaking the plugins or customising on top of the platform- all of these problems and more were things he encountered.